g-patton/hundredHour/README.md

 - Create a `.env` file in config folder and add the following as `key = value`
   - PORT = 2121 (can be any port example: 3000)
   - DB_STRING = `your database URI`
-  --note that you must update password where indicated by '<password>' and insert database name between the 'mongodb.net/' and the '?'
+  --note that you must update password where indicated by the `<password>`and insert database name between the 'mongodb.net/' and the '?'

 - Cloudinary things to add
   - CLOUD_NAME = `your cloudinary cloud name`